-Windows 8 has given easy access to the Command Prompt and Command Prompt (Admin) from the desktop.
+Windows 11/10 has given easy access to the PowerShell or Command Prompt and PowerShell (Admin) or Command Prompt (Admin) from the desktop.
 All you need to do is open the Win+X menu and select what you want.
-Windows 8.1 instead, offers the PowerShell command – although you can replace PowerShell with Command Prompt in its WinX menu.
+Windows 8.1 instead, offers the PowerShell command – although you can replace PowerShell or Command Prompt with each other.

 If you are a power user who needs to frequently access the CMD, you might want to pin it to your start screen.
 This post will tell you how to pin a tile to your start screen to open an elevated command prompt window.

-Pin Command Prompt with Admin rights Tile to Start Screen
+Pin PowerShell or Command Prompt with Admin rights Shortcut to Start Menu

-To begin, right-click on your Windows 8 or Windows 8.1 desktop > Select New > Shortcut.
+To begin, right-click on your Windows desktop > Select New > Shortcut.

 Mention the path as C:/Windows/System32/cmd.exe, where C is your system drive.
 Click Next.